 GCU also has experience of working on several Knowledge Transfer Partnerships (KTPs) with companies in the food and drinks sector, including with Agrico, Macphie and The Natural Fruit and Beverage Company.
 Knowledge Transfer Partnerships help businesses to improve their competitiveness and productivity by accessing the knowledge, technology and skills that reside within the UK’s Universities.
 GCU’s KTP work with Agrico aimed to support the development of novel potato genotypes with specific nutritional properties.

 Professor Aidoo has been appointed to sit on the Joint FAO/WHO Expert Committee on Food Additives (JECFA), the international scientific expert advisory board administered by the UN Food and Agriculture Organisation and the World Health Organisation.
 The influential body has been meeting since 1956 to evaluate the safety of food additives and its work now also includes the evaluation of contaminants, naturally occurring toxicants and residues of veterinary drugs in food.

 Professor Aidoo’s four-year appointment to JECFA will bring a raft of benefits to students at GCU as well as helping to enhance food safety standards internationally.

-He said: “I have always ensured that our students are exposed to real-life situations in our lab and teaching facility, which is the only UKAS facility in a University of its type in Britain.
+“I have always ensured that our students are exposed to real-life situations in our lab and teaching facility, which is the only UKAS facility in a University of its type in Britain.
 We can’t live without food but, as much as it provides nourishment and what we need for growth, there are major issues surrounding food which lead to serious health issues such as food poisoning and food-borne diseases.”